Pricing

 Central banks

 The decisions made by central banks can have far-reaching effects on the global forex market.
-Traders closely watch announcements of monetary policy decisions and statements from central bank officials, as these can trigger significant market movements.
+Traders closely watch monetary policy announcements and statements from central bank officials, as these can trigger significant market movements.

 Corporations and businesses

-Multinational corporations engage in forex trading to conduct international business transactions.
-When they operate across borders, they face currency exchange risk.
-To mitigate this risk, corporations use hedging strategies, such as forward contracts or currency options, to secure future exchange rates for their transactions.
+Commercial companies and multinational corporations engage in forex trading to conduct international business transactions.
+When they operate across borders, they face currency risk, as exchange rate fluctuations can affect their international transactions.
+To mitigate this risk, corporations use hedging strategies, such as forward contracts and currency options, which are essential for managing currency risk arising from international trade and holding foreign assets.

 Learn more